huawun/finchat_3/deploy/README.md

 # AWS EC2 Deployment Guide

-This guide helps deploy the RedShift Chatbot to AWS EC2 with private network connectivity.
+This guide helps deploy the RedShift Chatbot to AWS EC2 with private network connectivity and addresses common network issues.

 ## Prerequisites